GOP Sen. Mike Lee furiously slams 'worst military briefing' ever on Iran, as meeting divides lawmakers

 "I find this insulting and demeaning to the Constitution of the United States," Lee said.
 "It's un-American.
 It's unconstitutional.
 And it's wrong. ...
 They are appearing before a coordinate branch of government responsible for their funding, for their confirmation, for any approval of any military action they might take.
 They had to leave after 75 minutes while they were in the process of telling us that we need to be good little boys and girls and not debate this in public.
 I find that to be absolutely insane."

-Lee also claimed that briefers had refused to delve into "sensitive" information, even though the briefing was conducted in a secure enclave on Capitol Hill.
+Lee also said that briefers had refused to delve into "sensitive" information, even though the briefing was conducted in a secure enclave on Capitol Hill.

 TRUMP: IRAN WAS ABLE TO PAY FOR THOSE MISSILES WITH MONEY RELEASED BY OBAMA